BKPrograms/MERN-project/README.md

 # MERN-project

-A web application that is an exercise logger that lets you record your workout sessions.
+A web application that acts as an exercise logger that lets you record your workout sessions.
 The frontend was created with React and the backend uses Express to connect to a MongoDB database.